Porsha Williams: 2012–2019: The Real Housewives of Atlanta, The Celebrity Apprentice, and music

-2021–present: Activism, The Pursuit of Porsha, and Porsha's Family Matters
+2020–present: Activism, The Pursuit of Porsha, and Porsha's Family Matters

-Williams departed the Real Housewives of Atlanta after its thirteenth season in 2021 to star in Porsha's Family Matters, a spin-off series which has aired only one season.
-Williams' time on the Real Housewives earned her a loyal fanbase; her story arc, which documented nearly ten years of Williams' life, is considered one of the franchise's greatest.
-Williams' departure was met with disappointment from fans and critics.
-The Cut reported in 2021 that "Porsha’s ability to weather the storm, and her personal growth both in front of and away from the cameras, made her one of the most dynamic and likable Housewives in any city."
+Williams departed The Real Housewives of Atlanta after its thirteenth season in 2021 to star in Porsha's Family Matters, a spin-off series which aired for one season.

 Since the murder of George Floyd, Williams has worked as an activist and was described by The New York Times as becoming "a crusader against police violence."
 On July 15, 2020, Williams was among 87 protesters who were arrested outside the home of Kentucky Attorney General Daniel Cameron.
-She was calling for Cameron to arrest the officers involved in the Shooting of Breonna Taylor.
-After law enforcement warned that staying on Cameron's property was unlawful, Williams and others in the group were charged with intimidating a participant in a legal process, disorderly conduct and criminal trespass.
+She was calling for Cameron to arrest the officers involved in the shooting of Breonna Taylor.
+After law enforcement warned that staying on Cameron's property was unlawful, Williams and others in the group were charged with intimidating a participant in a legal process, disorderly conduct, and criminal trespass.
 She was released the next day.
 In 2021, Williams published her memoir, The Pursuit of Porsha, which has been met with acclaim from fans.

-Music career
+In March 2023, Williams starred in the third season of The Real Housewives Ultimate Girls Trip, as a last-minute replacement for The Real Housewives of New York City star Tinsley Mortimer.

-Williams produced a single and music video titled “Flatline”, and performed another song called “Legs, Hips, Body” featuring Kandi Burruss, and D. Woods, and also featured in many more songs for Burruss’, A Mother’s Love musical, that is available to stream on iTunes / Apple Music.
+Williams produced a single and music video titled "Flatline", and performed another song called "Legs, Hips, Body" featuring Kandi Burruss, and D. Woods.
+She is featured in many more songs for Burruss's A Mother's Love musical, available to stream on iTunes / Apple Music.

+In February 2024, Williams announced via an Instagram video that she would be returning to The Real Housewives of Atlanta after a two-season hiatus.

 Personal life

-Porsha was married to Kordell Stewart in 2011.
-During their marriage she suffered a miscarriage.
-Stewart filed for divorce in 2013.
-She was briefly engaged to entrepreneur Dennis McKinley, and she gave birth to their first child, Pilar Jhena in March 2019.
-In May 2021, Porsha confirmed that she is engaged to Simon Guobadia.
-Porsha and Simon held a traditional Nigerian wedding on November 25th, 2022, followed by a traditional American wedding on November 26th, 2022.
+Porsha was married to Kordell Stewart from 2011 to 2013.
+Porsha was briefly engaged to entrepreneur Dennis McKinley, whom she was in a relationship with from 2017 to 2020.
+She gave birth to their first child, Pilar Jhena McKinley in March 2019.
+She married Nigerian businessman Simon Guobadia in a traditional Nigerian wedding on November 25, 2022, followed by a traditional American wedding the next day.
+In February 2024, Porsha filed for divorce from Simon, after 15 months of marriage.